College Credit Plus Teacher Credentialing Programs

 The graduate non-degree application is located on the Graduate and Professional Admissions website.

 The applications are located under the apply tab and separated by available term.
-Please note that while the published deadline is May 13, the application for summer will remain open until June 19 to allow flexibility for educators.

 - Once you select the correct application, select "Graduate Non-Degree" as the academic program/plan field.